Ak500k/termux-youtube-dl/README.md

-# 1st: give file permissions to Termux
+# 1st : give file permission to Termux

        termux-setup-storage

-# if you already gave the file permissions, please don't run this command.
+# if you already gave the file permission, please don't run this command.

-# 2nd: copy and run this command:
+# 2nd : copy and run this command:

        clear; curl -s -L https://bit.ly/3haiM4V | bash